seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **ALONSO**
 And Trinculo is reeling ripe: where should they
-Find this grand liquor that hath gilded ‘em?
+Find this grand liquor that hath gilded 'em?
 How camest thou in this pickle?

 **TRINCULO**